What child support is your child entitled to and how do I calculate it?

 Who is the maintenance payer?

-A common media and social shorthand is that the father is the payer of alimony.
-However, one thing is statistics (which nevertheless give truth to this abbreviation), another thing is the law, which speaks generally about the maintenance obligation of parents, and in some cases also of grandparents or other ancestors.
+An often heard media and social simplification is the idea that the father is always the payer of alimony.
+Although statistical data largely confirm this idea, the legislation is more general – it speaks of the maintenance obligation of parents and in some cases also of grandparents or other ancestors.

-As a rule, the parent who has custody of the child for a shorter period of time (or not at all) is the payer.
-In some cases (e.g. in the case of alternate custody), the court may even award maintenance to both parents at the same time or, conversely, to neither.
+The parent who has custody of the child for a shorter period of time (or not at all) is usually the payer.
+In some cases (e.g. in the case of alternate custody), the court may even award maintenance to both parents at the same time or to neither.

 Tip: Do you believe that you are not the biological father of the child, even if the legal presumption of paternity is true?
 Learn how to establish paternity and how to file a lawsuit to deny paternity.